SUBMIT YOUR STORIES!

-A) High stakes (You felt there was a lot to be lost and/or gained in the circumstances.)
+A) The stakes are high.
+You felt there was a lot to be lost and/or gained in the circumstances.

-B) Emotional investment (You really cared about the situation and were thrilled or crushed or frightened, etc.)
+B) You are emotionally invested.
+You really cared about or were fascinated by the situation and ended up thrilled or crushed or frightened, etc.

-C) An unusual experience (Your story features subject matter we’re not likely to have covered on the podcast yet.)
+C) The experience was highly unusual.
+Your story features subject matter we’re not likely to have covered on the podcast so far.

-D) Sharing this takes guts (Normally you’d only share this with a therapist.
-Or perhaps this shows a side of yourself you rarely show.)
+D) Sharing this takes guts.
+Normally you’d only share this with a close friend.
+Or perhaps this shows a side of yourself you rarely show.

 Here is what we like to see covered in a pitch:

 WHERE ARE YOU LOCATED

 Tell us where you currently live so we know if we can consider you for a live RISK! show.

 SET THE SCENE